quasimatic/glance-dom/readme.md

 To best understand how it works, experimenting with it goes a long way.
 You can learn how to read Glance by playing a game… [Come Take A Glance](http://quasimatic.org/take-a-glance/).
 Learn even more at [Quasimatic.org](https://quasimatic.org/glance)

+## Documentation

+For details on all good things that are Glance, come [read the docs](http://quasimatic.org/glance-dom).

 ## Installing

 ### Browser